Bullet Cluster: Remarkable Revelations and Enduring Insights -- Part I: Imaging the Bullet cluster at 18 GHz

-Radio images of the bullet cluster field include discrete radio sources, a radio halo \citep{2000ApJ...544..686L}, and SZE \citep{2009ApJ...701...42H} that is expected to appear as a decrement at the ATCA observing frequencies.
-For the characterization of the SZE decrement, it is essential to accurately subtract all discrete sources including the radio halo.
+Radio images of the cluster field include discrete radio sources, a radio halo \citep{2000ApJ...544..686L}, and SZE \citep{2009ApJ...701...42H,2010ApJ...716.1118P} that is expected to appear as a decrement at the ATCA observing frequencies.
+For the characterization of the SZE decrement and the Radio Halo, it is essential to accurately subtract all discrete sources.